Chavezjune/juneteeth-/Home.md

 ## Properties

-RoughCanvas has only one property:
+RoughCanvas/RoughSVG has only one property:

 ### generator